paramraghavan/beginners-py-learn/src/database/README.md

 > Containers defined in mongodb are :
 >> mongodb_mongo - the mongo db instance, mongodb_mongo-express - the mongo client ui
 >
-> Docker containers to be started - mongodb_mongo and mongodb_mongo
+> Docker containers to be started - mongodb_mongo and mongodb_mongo-express
 >
 > >
 > Containers defined in postgresql are :